MadisonAster/FooFinder/README.md

 from FooFinder import MySuperAwesomeModule
 ```

-FooFinder will walk up to each parent directory from your current module and look for a module to import with the name you give it.
+FooFinder will walk up to each parent directory, and down to each child directory, from the location of your current module.
+FooFinder will import and return the first module that it finds with the name you give it.